 Who can I contact for further information?"

-If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling please contact the school office to arrange a meeting with the SENCO Mrs Thompson or headteacher, Mrs McMullan.
+If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling please contact the school office to arrange a meeting with the Headteacher, Mrs McMullan.